My dear friends,

 Hope you will agree with me that whenever we talk about Gandhiji, we project non-violence as a weapon against violence.
 But we forget that if non-violence is a weapon, then it shall not be with individuals, not with common men.
 Weapons are the tools of violence, all decent men detest them.
 As a weapon shall be with the government, with the law enforcing agencies only; this is exactly what happened – for us it has become the task of the government, of the law enforcing agencies to ensure non- violence, peace, equality and brotherhood in the society without the contribution of the society at all.

-The Kolkata period of Gandhiji was his best period as a Satyagrahi, when at 77 he without any purvagrah (prejudice) was on a mission of peace and love.
+The Kolkata period of Gandhiji was his best period as a Satyagrahi when at 77 he without any purvagrah (prejudice) was on a mission of peace and love.
 I personally feel that here in Kolkata, Gandhiji was acting greater than Bhishma Pitamah of Mahabharata.
 Bhishma was keen to follow his dharma only, but Gandhiji was not only fulfilling his dharma by fasting, by praying but with those actions of his was morally forcing others to follow the dharma.
-This face of Gandhiji has been neglected by the history.
-May be we never wanted to tell the world that Gandhiji was not happy with the blood –soaked partition, and he refused even to participate in the ‘celebrations’.
+This face of Gandhiji has been neglected by history.
+Maybe we never wanted to tell the world that Gandhiji was not happy with the blood-soaked partition, and he refused even to participate in the ‘celebrations’.
 This act of courage, where insistence with love, faith and trust brought peace, needs to be shared with our children.